webmastersmith/pixx/README.md

   - Options: `false = class` | `true = className`.
 - **withMetadata**: _boolean_.
 Default `false`.
 Copy original image metadata to new images.

+## pixxFlow

+- Pixx was designed to run in an JSX/TSX environment.
+To use with HTML files, pixxFlow will read your files and replace the pixx function with the returned html code.
+The code is statically run.
+- Formatters such as prettier, expect HTML and can malform code.
+Escape code with `<!-- prettier-ignore -->`

 ## License

 Published under the Apache-2.0 license. © Bryon Smith 2024.